 Yellow cherry tomatoes, red grape tomatoes and one large plum tomato from my garden.
 (Along with one stunted yellow tomato.)

-It’s been a hot, hot summer – we hit a new record high temperature this week – and droughts across the nation have caused problems for farmers and gardeners alike.
+It’s been a hot, hot summer.
+Droughts and dry weather across the nation can cause problems for farmers and gardeners alike.
 My tomatoes are still pretty green despite receiving a hefty watering every evening, but luckily I had the foresight to plant some small tomato varieties, which are coming in strong.

 Of my seven tomato plants, I’ve been enjoying the fruits from three – an yellow cherry tomato (variety called Sun Gold), a red plum tomato (variety called San Marzano, similar to Roma) and a red grape tomato (not sure of the specific variety).